tarababa/05-PiTimelapseCam/README.md

 In order to use the webcam mode it is essential to set a dropbox account as described on [raspi.tv](http://raspi.tv/2013/how-to-use-dropbox-with-raspberry-pi)

-Both webcamMode and webcamImagesOnly are by default set to True and at this point cannot be altered through the user interface in order to change alter the relevant lines in cam.py:
+Both webcamMode and webcamImagesOnly are by default setup to True and at this point cannot be altered through the user interface in order to change alter the relevant lines in cam.py:
 ```
 webcamMode            = True       # upload file to dropbox always with same name
 webcamImageOnly       = True       # only take small size pic. for upload to dropbox.